desuk/desuk.github.io/content/_index.md

 Our house publication [Blue Light]({{<relref blue_light>}}) is released quarterly.
 The content is wide ranging and we are fortunate to have amongst our members jazz authors, journalists and critics, and equally fortunate to have many enthusiastic members who, because of their own deep interest, have become expert in particular niches of Ellingtonia.

+# AGM 2023 - We need a Treasurer!

+We will be holding our Annual General Meeting on Saturday the 13th of May 2023, in London.
+Full details to follow.
+We urgently need a new Treasurer to keep the society running.
+If you feel you could help in this or another capacity, please get in touch or turn up on the day.
+You will be warmly welcomed!

 # Urgent: New Treasurer Required

 An important notice from our Chairman: